2000 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Key Features Of The 2000 Half Dollar

 The 2000 Kennedy half dollar maintains the iconic design elements that have defined this coin since 1964.
-Understanding these key features helps collectors identify authentic specimens and appreciate the coin’s artistic merit.
+Understanding these features helps collectors identify authentic specimens and appreciate the craftsmanship behind each variety.

 The obverse showcases President Kennedy’s profile, while the reverse displays the presidential seal.
-Additional specifications complete the coin’s technical characteristics.
+Key specifications vary by variety — most importantly, the silver proof weighs noticeably more than clad versions, which offers a quick way to tell them apart.

 The Obverse Of The 2000 Half Dollar